 The patients turned away were unlikely to seek further help due to lack of money or distance to get to their nearest hospital.

-The CATCH programme currently operates in five countries: Kenya, Malawi, Mozambique, Uganda and Zambia.
-It piggybacks on large-scale trachoma initiatives and ensures cataract patients are given transport to the nearest facility where cataract surgeries can be performed.
+The CATCH programme piggybacked on large-scale trachoma initiatives and ensured cataract patients were given help to travel to the nearest facility where cataract surgery could be performed.

-Vision Spring USA has kindly donated 55,000 pairs of reading glasses which are being distributed to those in need through the programme.
+Vision Spring USA donated 55,000 pairs of reading glasses, which were distributed to people in need through the programme.